 As is the case with any type of personal injury claim, there are a number of different variables that ultimately factor into determining just how long your car accident case can take.
 Because every car accident and every victim’s resulting injuries are unique based on the severity and general circumstances involved, each case is going to vary in the exact settlement amount and total length of time that it takes to reach an agreement.

-One of the more obvious factors that play into the length of any car accident claim is whether or not the case ends up going to trial.
-For claims that receive minimal resistance from the defendant’s legal representation or that of their insurance provider, a settlement can be reached in as quickly as 90 days, which is a much more ideal outcome for all parties involved, but this is not guaranteed.
+One of the more obvious factors that play into the length of any car accident case is whether or not the case ends up going to trial.
+For claims that receive minimal resistance from the defendant’s legal representation or that of their insurance provider, a settlement can be reached surprisingly quickly, which is a much more ideal outcome for all parties involved, but this is not guaranteed.

 That being said, the insurance company and defendant’s legal representation are more than likely to fight back as much as they can.
 Whether that’s with the goal of minimizing the total settlement amount or even attempting to claim that the plaintiff shares liability for the damages that occurred, the opposition rarely accepts defeat without pushing back.